MiaLWGH/WiSTraining/README.md

    https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html

    When the instance is ready, can you find the following information?
+You can take a note of them.
    - Instance ID
    - Public IPv4 DNS
    - Instance state